- Reviews (16)

 This looks fabulous, but chickens are fed so much soy today that their egg yolks are loaded with soy proteins.
 Of course, this is a problem for people sensitive to soy, and especially in a product like mayonaise.
-Please consider using soy-free eggs like they sell at grassfedtraditions.com.
-(I have no affiliation with them - I just need a completely soy-free mayo.)
+Please consider using soy-free eggs.

-Note from Wilderness Family Naturals: Our mayonnaise is made from the yolks of eggs laid by cage-free chickens that are not fed any soy.
+Note from Wildly Organic: Our mayonnaise is made from the yolks of eggs laid by cage-free chickens on a soy-free diet.

 Good mayo but